Indigenous Civil Society in Latin America

 "This is a thoughtful and impressive study.
 Lupien sheds important light on twenty-first century Indigenous political dynamics in the Andes, teaching us sobering lessons about the limits of digital technologies and the surprising promise of analog communication.
 For its timely attention to information and Indigenous politics, this is the book many of us have been waiting for."—José Antonio Lucero, author of Struggles of Voice: The Politics of Indigenous Representation in the Andes

 "A fascinating read filled with rich empirical data from over a decade of field work.
-Engaging and accessibly written, this exceptional contribution will have broad appeal to those interested in Indigenous politics and social movements alike."—Roberta Rice, The New Politics of Protest: Indigenous Mobilization in Latin America's Neoliberal Era
+Engaging and accessibly written, this exceptional contribution will have broad appeal to those interested in Indigenous politics and social movements alike."—Roberta Rice, author of The New Politics of Protest: Indigenous Mobilization in Latin America's Neoliberal Era